nickmurph/cse442-financial-dashboard/README.md

 Our 4-developer team used industry standard collaborative methods such as Agile sprinting, user stories, a Kanban board, issue tracking and frequent deployments.
 CSE442: Software Engineering focused specifically on these tools for working as part of a modern software development team.

+Languages used: Python, KVlang
-Technologies used: Python, Kivy GUI framework, CSV, Kanban, Yahoo!
-Stocks API
+Technologies used: Kivy GUI framework, Pandas, CSV, Kanban, Various APIs (Yahoo!
+Stocks, NewsAPI, etc)

 Features:
 - Stock charts generated for multiple timeframes (1 day, 1 month, 6 months, 1 year, 5 years, Maximum) with buttons to let the user switch between them